+In Texas, the most common type of assault is Assault Bodily Injury.
 According to the Texas Penal Code, “bodily injury” means physical pain, illness, or any impairment of physical condition.
-If a person alleges that they are hurt, no matter how slight, or received visible or non-visible injury, that is sufficient to establish bodily injury for purposes of filing an assault charge against you.
-Alleged victims simply claiming discomfort or annoyance will not establish bodily injury sufficient for you to be convicted of Assault Bodily Injury.
+If a person alleges they are hurt, no matter how slight, or received a visible or non-visible injury, that is sufficient to establish bodily injury for purposes of filing an assault charge against you.
+Alleged victims claiming discomfort or annoyance will not establish bodily injury sufficient for you to be convicted of ABI.

 After a criminal investigation and arrest for assault bodily injury, a case will be forwarded to a local district attorney’s office for review by a criminal prosecutor.
 Prosecutors can accept a case immediately upon intake, send the case back for additional information and then accept it at a later date, or reject it outright.
 If a case is accepted, the person would be formally charged with assault bodily injury and required to make an appearance in court, be represented by counsel (or go pro se) and dispose of the case.
 Before your first appearance, it’s important to contact an experienced assault bodily injury lawyer in Fort Worth.

 Assault Bodily Injury is a Class A Misdemeanor punishable by up to one year in jail and up to a $4,000 fine.
 This punishment range can be enhanced depending upon prior convictions.
 Depending on a person’s criminal history, they may also be eligible for probation.
 There are two types of probation: Straight Probation and Deferred Adjudication Probation.
 While these types of probations generally have the same conditions, they do not have the same consequences or exposure to jail time.
 You will need the best Fort Worth assault attorneys to challenge any enhanced penalties, negotiate the best resolution and, when all else fails, fight your assault case in a jury trial.